 Here's what you'll need to start tomato seeds indoors:

 There are hundreds of tomato varieties available as seed, and choosing a few for your home garden can be a daunting task.
 Here are a few things to consider:

 Even though it's known as "potting soil", the best medium for seed starting has no soil at all.
 Use a sterile, soilless mix that's labeled for seed starting.
 Never use garden soil, which often drains poorly and may harbor disease organisms.

 You can start your seeds in just about anything that holds soil and has drainage holes — I've used small yogurt containers and even egg cartons with holes poked in the bottoms and waterproof saucers underneath.
 However, I've found it more convenient to use purchased pots, such as biodegradable pots and seed-starting trays.

 Seeds germinate best at warm room temperature (70-75 degrees F); you can speed germination by providing bottom heat with a heat mat.
 Once they're up and growing, seedlings grow best in cool room temperature, about 65 degrees F.

-Although you can start your tomatoes on a sunny windowsill, you'll get better results growing them under some type of grow light.
+Although you can start your tomatoes on a sunny windowsill, you'll get better results growing them under some type of LED grow light.
 Winter and early spring sunlight isn't nearly as intense as summer sunlight, and there are fewer hours of daylight.
 Insufficient light can lead to weak, spindly plants.
 A light garden with adjustable lights is ideal for seed starting.